ja-hin/bbg-website/replit.md

 # XtraCover BBG Application

 ## Overview
 This is a full-stack web application for XtraCover's BuyBack Guarantee (BBG) system.
-It enables distributors (referred to as "referral partners") to register and earn commissions, customers to register their devices for BBG protection, and users to claim their buyback guarantees.
-The project aims to streamline the BBG process, enhance user experience with real-time feedback, and provide robust administrative tools for managing partners, customers, claims, and communications.
+Its primary purpose is to enable distributors (referral partners) to register and earn commissions, customers to register their devices for BBG protection, and users to claim their buyback guarantees.
+The project streamlines the BBG process, offers a user-friendly experience with real-time feedback, and provides robust administrative tools for managing all aspects of the system.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

 ## System Architecture